IBM/automation-maximo-app-suite/README.md

 `https://admin.${YourDomainURL}/initialsetup`

+The admin workspace url has been added to the OpenShift application link menu and can be found there.
+Note you will need to append the initialsetup to the end of the url there.
+After setup, you will be able to access the MAS Admin workspace directly from this menu link without needing to append anything to the url.
+That is only needed for the initial setup.

 NOTE: Depending on the browser you may have to import the self-signed certificate into your keystore (if on a mac)

 Login as super user with credential found in the secret named: `{masInstanceID}-credentials-superuser` in the OpenShift project named: `mas-{masInstanceID}-core`